bibhuti9/hostage-real-time-cricket-score-board-and-chatting-system-/README.md

 steps

-1: download my code and first
+1: download my all code file.

+2: follw the steps that i write on a commemt on my code.

+3: paste your firebase script code in a firebase configuration and now your project is ready.. 👍